VorpalBlade/paketkoll/crates/paketkoll_core/README.md

 Hopefully the changes required will be merged upstream and a new release made, at which point the plan is to no longer vendor that dependency.

+## MSRV (Minimum Supported Rust Version) policy

+The MSRV may be bumped as needed.
+It is guaranteed that this library will at least build on the current stable Rust release.
+An MSRV change is not considered a breaking change and as such may change even in a patch version.

 [crates.io]: https://crates.io/crates/paketkoll_core
 [lib.rs]: https://lib.rs/crates/paketkoll_core
 [paketkoll]: https://github.com/VorpalBlade/paketkoll